FlorianFrank/MemTestX/software/experiment_scheduler/README.md

 ./setup_db.sh
 ```

-> ️ ⚠️ Calling this script will remove your sqlite database.
-Do not call this script again after initialization.
+> ️ ⚠️ Calling this script will delete the content of your sqlite database.
+Do not call this script again after initialization or backup your database first.

 ## Execute the Program